 - Greek Names in English: routes taken from originally Greek names to the modern English

 - LGPN-Ling (Linguistic Analysis of Greek Personal Names) NEW

-- Contact details: staff and the Advisory
+- Contact details: staff

 **** LGPN is in the initial stages of a major upgrade which will see the migration of the data contained in the seven published volumes from the current Ingres database to a XML database.
 As part of the upgrade, the potential uses of the online search facility will be enhanced so as to provide in the future enriched information about the individual person and their family relations, the place where they are attested and the nature of the documentation, as well as linguistic analysis of the names themselves and their frequency over time and space.
 The project would therefore welcome suggestions from users of the existing online searching, concerning improvements to its general layout and organization, as well as additional features and searchable variables that could be made available.
 Please contact any one of the editors by email with suggestions and ideas.****

 click on an image

 to see a larger version